Service Animal Policy

 - A service animal shall be under the control of its handler at all times.

-- A service animal must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
+- A service animal must be harnessed, leashed, or tethered unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.

 The Spokane Highland Games’ Rights: